Shopify/polaris/src/components/SettingToggle/README.md

 - Include different body content for the enabled and disabled states
-- Clearly indicate whether the setting is enabled or disabled and explain the implications of the state of the setting to merchants (e.g. “Automatic messages are disabled.
+- Clearly indicate whether the setting is enabled or disabled and explain the implications of the state of the setting to merchants (“Automatic messages are disabled.
 Your customers won’t receive automatic shipping updates.”)
 - Clearly state when a setting or feature is not available and why.
 Provide actionable steps for merchants to unlock the functionality.